oscarfonts/docker-h2/README.md

 * `-u` or `--user` - the user under which to login into H2 db.
 Default: `sa`.
 * `-d` or `--dbname` - the database which we want to connect to via CLI.
 Default: `test`.
 * `-p` or `--port` - the connection port.
 Default: `1521`.

+Note: h2 cli is available in all images except `alpine` based